WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

 **Paul R. Wharton High School Student Newspaper**
 *For Laura Novello (adviser) and future Claude instances picking up this project*

+> **Version note (June 18, 2026):** This is the **v4.3** doc, rewritten after the
+> "classroom-reality sprint."
+It was reconstructed from session memory, not from
+> a live read of the Worker/CMS code, so items marked **⚠️ verify** should be
+> checked against the actual source before being trusted.
+Laura's corrections are
+> authoritative — fix anything wrong and re-save.
+>
+> **How this file stays current:** there are TWO copies — the local one at
+> `OneDrive/GitHub/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md`, and the one
+> uploaded into the Claude Project's knowledge.
+They do NOT sync.
+Saving locally
+> (or pushing to GitHub) does nothing to the Project copy.
+To update what future
+> Claude sees, you must **delete the old file in the Project and re-upload this
+> one.** Do both whenever the doc changes.

 ---

 ## Quick Facts